editinqash/AzuraTimeSync/README.md

 # AzuraTimeSync
-This is a JS script to allow for timesynced lyrics with Azuracast, using the Azura API and ElevateHosting API.
+This is a JS script to allow for timesynced lyrics with Azuracast, using the Azura API and a secret API.

 # How to use
 Firstly, import the API: